hannahkaye/My-Learning-Tracker/README.md

 ### Acknowledgments

 I 100% stole this from someone else.
-I guess if it's public on Github it's kind of open source so I am not stealing, but rather I am being efficient.
+I guess if it's public on Github it's kind of open source so I am not stealing, but I'm actually being efficient, kind of like asking for help on StackOverflow is not cheating.

 ### License